 About This Drug

 IVIG is made up of antibodies called immunoglobulins.
-It is used to prevent or reduce the severity of infections in people with weakened immunity.
+It is used to prevent or reduce the severity of infections in people with a weak immune system.
 Also, it is given to increase platelets in people with idiopathic thrombocytopenic purpura (ITP).
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)